BenThurber/capacitor-archive/README.md

 - SPRING_DATASOURCE_PASSWORD
 (The same values as were used when [setting mysql credentials](#set-mysql-credentials))

+The keys from Google's reCAPTCHA API
+- RECAPTCHA_SITE_KEY
+- RECAPTCHA_SECRET_KEY
+<sub>(If unknown, the development keys can be used: 6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI and 6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe)</sub>

 ## Accessing database and phpmyadmin
 Phpmyadmin can be accessed from `https://<Host-Address>:8081/`